 Collect accurate details about your annual revenue, employee count, business classification and location.
 Insurers use this data to calculate premiums.

-Focus on exclusions and coverage limits rather than small premium differences.
+Focus on exclusions and coverage limits rather than cheap business insurance only.
 Some policies cover legal defense costs separately from your coverage limit, while others deduct these expenses from it.

 Use Washington's insurance department website to confirm company and agent licenses.
 Check AM Best financial ratings and complaint records to avoid insurers with poor claims handling or financial instability.